Quebec City: Sports

 Quebec City has hosted a number of recent sporting events, as well as being shortlisted for the 2002 Winter Olympics city selection.
 The Special Olympics Canada National Winter Games was held in the city from 26 February to 1 March 2008.
+The city also hosted the 2005 World Police and Fire Games and the 2022 FINA World Junior Artistic Swimming Championships.
 Quebec City co-hosted with Halifax, Nova Scotia, the 2008 IIHF World Championship.
 Regular sporting events held in the city include the Coupe Banque Nationale, a Women's Tennis Association tournament; Crashed Ice, an extreme downhill skating race; Quebec International Pee-Wee Hockey Tournament, a minor hockey tournament; and the Tour de Québec International cycling stage race.
 In December 2011, Quebec City hosted the ISU Grand Prix of Figure Skating Final at the Pavillon de la Jeunesse at ExpoCité.

 The Québec Capitales play their home games at Stade Canac, a stadium primarily used for baseball.

 The city currently has one professional team, the baseball team Capitales de Québec, which plays in the Frontier League in downtown's Stade Canac.
 The team was established in 1999 and originally played in the Northern League.
 It has nine league titles, won in 2006, 2009, 2010, 2011, 2012, 2013, 2017, 2022 and 2023.
 A professional basketball team, the Quebec Kebs, played in National Basketball League of Canada in 2011 but folded before the 2012 season, and a semi-professional soccer team, the Dynamo de Québec, played in the Première ligue de soccer du Québec, until 2019.